Breinify/brein-api-library-react/README.md

 ```

 ### Configuring the Library
 Whenever the library is used, it needs to be configured, i.e., the configuration defines which API key and which secret (if signed messages are enabled, i.e., `Verification Signature` is checked) to use.
-Please place `BreinifySetup` on the top most section of your application.
+Please place `BreinifySetup` on the top most section of your application. <br/>**Warning: Only call BreinSetup once in your application!**
 ```tsx
 import { BreinifySetup } from 'brein-api-library-react';